Why Is The Mother Of The Groom Speech Special?

 Yes, there will be so much to say about your son but don’t forget the other half of the happy couple!

-Whereas a father-of-the-bride may make fun of the groom in their speech, it’s not as common for anyone to make fun of the bride on ‘her big day’.
-Avoid this at all costs unless you’re sure they’re up for a laugh and won’t be offended.
-And if you have any doubt, don’t.
+If it’s a heterosexual wedding, the father-of-the-bride may make fun of the groom in their speech, but it’s not as common for anyone to make fun of the bride on ‘her big day’.
+Avoid this at all costs unless you’re sure they’re up for a little gentle teasing about the time they split red wine all over your cream carpet.
+If you have any doubts, don’t.
 Your son’s worked very hard to get this wife and, if you scare her off, another one may not be around for a while.

 If it’s a same-sex marriage your new son-in-law may be up for a little more ribbing.
 Completely sexist but we’ve generally found this to still be the case.